NVIDIA/cuda-quantum/Building.md

 17.x is not currently supported*** due to the QIR specification's requirement to use typed pointers.
 LLVM 17.x removed the ability to use typed pointers and instead now requires [opaque pointers](https://llvm.org/docs/OpaquePointers.html#version-support).
-A QIR Alliance workstream will update the QIR specification to support opaque pointers in the near future.
+The QIR specification will be updated to support opaque pointers in the near future.

 To configure our build scripts with a custom LLVM, please set the LLVM submodule to the desired commit, and set the following environment variable,